kenken64/NUSISS-DevOpsEng/workshop/workshop3-1.md

 terraform init
 ```

 18. Take note before running the following provision command using terraform tools against DO server.
-The DO_PAT environment variable must be setup upfront
+The DO_PAT environment variable must be setup upfront.
+Replace the docker host ip with the docker-nginx public IP address.

 ```
 export DO_PAT=<your DO personal access token>